 If cost is what matters to you, you’ll probably be happy with either ADT or Brinks as your home security providers.

 Alarms, alerts, and notifications

-You can arm and disarm your ADT security system remotely through the ADT Control mobile app for both iPhone and Android.
+You can arm and disarm your ADT security system remotely through its mobile app for both iPhone and Android.
 You can even customize alerts, use geo-location services, and view live surveillance footage on the app.
-Just be sure to select the higher-tier ADT package that includes video monitoring.
+Just be sure to customize your system through the higher-tier ADT package that includes video recording.

 With Brinks, you’ll enjoy all the standard benefits of arming and disarming remotely through the Brinks app, with adjustable sensitivity and customizable alerts and notifications.

 One advantage to the Brinks app is the ability to create a chat room with important people like your spouse, kids, and the monitoring station.
 This means you can quickly connect, cancel false alarms, alert first responders, and make sure everyone is safe.